widberg/fuel-brute/README.md

 ## Notice

-This project is aimed at crc32 hashes of file paths; if your hashes are of anything else, then I can't promise you'll find this project useful.
-Check out Hashcat and John the Ripper for cool general purpose hash cracking tools that blow this project out of the water in most cases.
+This project is aimed at crc32 hashes of long, ~256 chars, file paths; if your hashes are of anything else, then I can't promise you'll find this project useful.
+Check out Hashcat and John the Ripper for cool general purpose hash cracking tools that blow this project out of the water.

 This project is a reverse engineering playground for crc32 algorithms more than it is a set of tools.
 I have taken a break from working on this to investigate meta data available in FUEL's DPC archive format.
 Hopefully this investigation can help uncover hints about the directory structure and lead to a "strength in numbers" solution.